JioCinema: Viacom18 era (2022–2023)

-Disney+Hotstar and JioCinema merger (2024–present)
+Merger with Disney+ Hotstar (2024–2025)

 In October 2024, Employees of RIL revealed that Disney+ Hotstar and JioCinema will officially merge into a single platform.
 Back in February 2024, Reliance and Disney agreed on a $8.5 billion merger of their media assets.
 Nita Ambani will serve as the chairperson of the merged entity while Uday Shankar from Bodhi Tree Systems will be the vice-chair.
 Shortly after news of the merger reached the media and the public, a user known as "A Dreamer" registered the domain name "jiohotstar.com".
 The user requested Reliance to fund his education in exchange for the domain; initially requesting £93,345 from Reliance, matching the fees for his education programme.
 However, this request was turned down by Ambujesh Yadav, AVP of Commercials at Reliance.

 In December 2024, Reliance Industries acquired the domain jiohotstar.com, giving rise to speculations that Disney+ Hotstar and JioCinema would officially merge into a single platform.

 On 14 February 2025, JioCinema along with Disney+ Hotstar were merged and launched as JioHotstar, subsequently JioCinema transferred existing subscribers to JioHotstar.